Jatin-8898/whatsapp-automate/README.md

 ## Instructions

-### Make sure to include the google contacts by going to
+ Make sure to include the google contacts by going to [Google Contacts](https://contacts.google.com/)